 Katie is licensed in Minnesota, Montana, and Iowa and treats therapy patients in these 3 states.

 Dr. Eric Sprankle is an Associate Professor of Clinical Psychology and Co-Director of the Sexuality Studies program at Minnesota State University, Mankato.
 He is a licensed clinical psychologist and an AASECT-certified sex therapist.
-He is also the Director of the Secular Therapy Project, a subsidiary of Recovering from Religion.
+He is the former Director of the Secular Therapy Project, a subsidiary of Recovering from Religion.

 Dr. Sprankle received his doctorate in clinical psychology from Xavier University in 2009, completed a postdoctoral fellowship in sexual health at the University of Minnesota Medical School in 2011, and was awarded tenure in the Department of Psychology at Minnesota State University in 2017.